FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/Tutorial-2_Overview_Page_and_Worfklow_Visualizer.md

     </label>
 </div>

-Scroll down to the **Dynamical properties** card.
-Similar to the rdfs, NOMAD also calculated the molecular mean squared displacements for each molecule type.
+Scroll down to the **`Dynamical properties`** card.
+Similar to the rdfs, NOMAD also calculates the molecular mean squared displacements (msds) for each molecule type.
 (Note that this requires at least 50 time frames present in the trajectory).
 A simple linear fitting procedure over the entire resulting msd curve is performed to determine the diffusion constant (displayed in the legend along with the corresponding *Pearson correlation coefficient*).

 <div class="click-zoom">
     <label>